Pouet-Coding/ssh-manager/README.md

 ssh-manager
 ===========

-ssh-manager project : the aim is to create a cute and tiny bash program to make ssh connexions easier to use
+ssh-manager project : cute and tiny shell script to make ssh connexions easier to use